 The IKEA Infiltration

-Yesterday, I discussed the emerging social unrest in Hamburg caused by the current neoliberal city-branding campaign and the ongoing policy focus on the creative class instead taking in mind real social problems, such as the growing spatial segregation.
+Yesterday, I discussed the emerging social unrest in Hamburg caused by the current city-branding campaign and the ongoing policy focus on the creative class instead taking in mind real social problems, such as the growing spatial segregation.
 A large group of artists came up with a manifest to speak out about their concerns.
-They don’t want to be a marketing instrument used to attract the ‘international knowledge worker’.
-The German blog Urbanshit reports about a group of 130 artists, designers, architects, fashion designers and photographers from Hamburg who fall victim to the planned expulsion from their workspace in the Frappant building in the district of Altona, in which IKEA intends to open a store shortly.
+The German Urbanshit blogs about a group of 130 artists, designers, architects, fashion designers and photographers from Hamburg who fall victim to the planned expulsion from their workspace in the Frappant building in the district of Altona, in which IKEA intends to open a store shortly.
 In a reaction, a group of 50 of them decided to colonize the IKEA store in Hamburg-Moorfleet and turn a part of it into their new workplace.

 “Bring your notebooks, use the IKEA products to visualize future work, make your business phone calls (there are plenty of little niches).
 Drink coffee in the restaurant until you drop”, the organization instructed the activists.
 “Just behave like ordinary people in IKEA.
 Organize in pairs, look for a place in the store, and begin to work.”
 And so they started a parasite office within the walls of the Swedish furniture giant.
 “The protest action is a lesson about art, marketing, and consumption.”